A Short Stay Visa for the Netherlands (maximum 90 days)

 There is no difference between one Visa Short Stay (VKV) or a Schengen visa.
 With both terms we mean the same thing, but a Schengen visa is a bit easier to communicate, which is why we mainly talk about a Schengen visa on this website.

-A short stay visa for the Netherlands is valid for a maximum of 90 days.
+Create a short stay visa for the Netherlands is valid for a maximum of 90 days.
 You will receive the visa for the number of days indicated in the application.
 The short stay visa (type C), the visa sticker, states:

 - From which date the visa is valid (from that day your guest may Schengen area in travel).